Rob Forsyth

 ...where the 13 men who died in WWII were remembered and a 2-minute silence observed

-click on image for [insert]video
+click on image for video

 VE80.2.

-Deddication of RBL Branch Standard
+Dedication of RBL Branch Standard

-Pipe Major Duffy then led us back to the Market Place to the tune of ‘Highland Laddie’ and ‘We are sailing’.
+Pipe Major Duffy then led us back to the Market Place to the tune of ‘Highland Laddie’ and ‘We are sailing'

 Lighting of the Parish Council Beacon